Home » Recipes » Dessert » Bars & Brownies » One-Bowl Almond Chocolate Chunk Blondies with Sea Salt

 Instructions

-- Line an 8" x 8" metal baking pan with parchment paper and set aside.
+• Preheat oven to 350°F. Line an 8" x 8" light-colored metal baking pan with a parchment paper sling and set aside.

-- Bake for 22 to 24 minutes, or until a toothpick inserted into the middle comes out just barely clean.
+• Bake for 22 to 24 minutes, or until edges are lightly golden and a toothpick inserted into the center comes out just clean.
+Remove from oven and immediately sprinkle sea salt flakes over the top.
 Let blondies cool completely before cutting.

 Nutrition Information: